jalvesz/Fortran-String-to-Num/README.md

 This library comes with a test for correctness and a benchmark for execution time.
 The benchmark only contains one format, the speedup will be different for shorter/other formats.
 All tests are a comparison between formatted `read` and `str2real`

-Latests test show this implemantation is about 20 times faster than the standard read. (compiler and hardward dependent)
+Latest test show this implemantation is about 20 times faster than the standard read. (compiler and hardward dependent)

 ### test correctness: